CiscoSE/nso_remote_cli/README.md

 ## Install

 1. It is strongly recommended to use virtual environments
-2. Install dependencies in requirements.txt
+2. Install dependencies in requirements.txt in any python supported system
 3. Test using nso_remote_cli --help

 ```bash